-Conditions (i) and (ii) above are, in principle, not applicable for dividend received by an investment company within the meaning of art.
-2, §1, 5°, f) of the Belgian Income Tax Code.
+Conditions (i) and (ii) above are, in principle, not applicable to dividends received by an investment company within the meaning of art.
+2, §1, 5°, f) ITC.
 The Conditions for the application of the dividend received deduction regime depend on a factual analysis and for this reason the availability of this regime should be verified upon each dividend distribution.